 Marine mammals: Source of minor concern for majority of species.
-Notable concern with a condition to keep away from animal aggregations for some cetacean CFs.
-Significant concern for critical, well-defined habitats for some species including sea otter, Steller sea lion, beluga, narwhal.
+Notable concern under the condition that animal aggregations for some cetacean CFs are avoided.
+Significant concern for critical, well-defined habitats for some species including sea otter, Steller sea lion, beluga, and narwhal.

 Seabirds: Source of significant concern for coastal birds.

-Fish: Source of minor concern for most of the CFs except for capelin spawning grounds – source of significant concern.
+Fish: Source of minor concern for most CFs except for capelin spawning grounds where it is a source of significant concern.

 Benthos: Source of significant concern for benthic biomass hotspots.
 Source of minor concern for other CFs.